 - (i) The Company does not have any fixed assets.
-Accordingly, the provisions of clause 3(i) of the Order are not applicable. - (ii) The Company does not have any inventory.
-Accordingly, the provisions of clause 3(ii) of the Order are not applicable. - (iii) The Company has not granted any loan, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or other parties covered in the register maintained under Section 189 of the Act.
+Accordingly, the provisions of clause 3(i)(b) of the Order is not applicable. - (ii) In our opinion, the management has conducted physical verification of inventory at reasonable intervals during the year and no material discrepancies between physical inventory and book records were noticed on physical verification/ material discrepancies noticed on physical verification have been properly dealt with in the books of account. - (iii) The Company has not granted any loan, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or other parties covered in the register maintained under Section 189 of the Act.
 Accordingly, the provisions of clauses 3(iii)(a), 3(iii)(b) and 3(iii)(c) of the Order are not applicable. - (iv) In our opinion, the Company has not entered into any transaction covered under Sections 185 and 186 of the Act.
 Accordingly, the provisions of clause 3(iv) of the Order are not applicable. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under subsection (1) of Section 148 of the Act, in respect of Company's services.
-Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii)(a) The Company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and services tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, to the appropriate authorities.
-Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable. - (b) There are no dues in respect of income-tax, goods and services tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has no loans or borrowings payable to a financial institution or a bank or government and the Company did not have any outstanding debentures during the year.
-Accordingly, the provisions of clause 3(viii) of the Order are not applicable. - (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
-Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (x) No fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit.
+Accordingly, the provisions of clause 3(vi) of the Order are not applicable.